 You can also wear a hair accessory underneath a drop veil.
-You'll need to use one of the options below as it won't be holding the veil in place but this can be a fantastic look (The Duchess of Cambridge's tiara is underneath the veil in the top image).
+You'll need to use one of the options below as it won't be holding the veil in place but this can be a fantastic look.
 Our India hair vine looks particularly wonderful underneath the soft tulle of a drop veil.

 If you’d prefer a minimal look, and drop veils work really well like this, then you can instead opt for a centrally located comb to hold everything in place.
 We offer this as an option on our Rhiann drop veil.